movementkitchen/website/src/pages/about/index.md

 restore my feet and rarely had any back pain.

-But then in 2014, shortly after my first child was born, I suffered a severe abdominal separation (diastasis recti) and De Quervain's tendinosis on both wrists.
-After the birth of my second child, short after - in 2015, my core was completely destroyed.
+But then in 2014, shortly after my first child was born, I suffered a severe abdominal separation - diastasis recti and De Quervain's tendinosis on both wrists.
+After the birth of my second child - in 2015, my core was completely destroyed.
 The recurring back spasms made me unable to continue my practice the way it was.
 It was so incredibly frustrating to be re-injured over and over again and in pain after every time I practised yoga or even just carried my baby.
 Not moving couldn't be an option, but the way I used to move was hurting me.

 I found that there was so little support offered by the healthcare and very little research done about diastasis recti, especially about its connection with